shogoki-vnz/CraftyBox2D/README.md

 the default values.
 Running the game a see the box falling to the floor.

 the are more options that you can set, please see the demo game code for more.

+Is very recommended the reading of the [Box2D manual](http://box2d.org/manual.pdf) for a review of all the options that you can use